Loading

 Chele La Pass

-Tiger’s Nest Monastery, perched dramatically on a cliff, is the most iconic landmark of Bhutan and one of the most sacred Buddhist sites in the Himalayas.
+The Tiger’s Nest Monastery is the most iconic building in Bhutan and one of the most sacred places of worship for Buddhists in the Himalayas.

 Buddha Dordenma